Want to just get started? Click here to sign up for LivePlan and write a business plan today.

 If you’ve never written a business plan, use this post as a guide for what you should include.
-Follow my tips for best practices.
+Follow our tips for best practices.

-Writing a business plan may seem like a tedious task right now, but I promise it will keep you organized and save you lots of headaches down the road.
+Writing a business plan may seem like a tedious task right now, but we promise it will keep you organized and save you lots of headaches down the road.